edro360/SudokuSolver/README.md

-# SudokuSolvers
+# SudokuSolver
-Multiple Methods of solving a Sudoku Puzzle.
+A Sudoku Puzzle Solver using backtracking and a GUI using pygame module.